ibm-cloud-docs/netezza/data_lakehouse/watsonx_datasql.md

 - [DESCRIBE TABLE](https://ibmdocs-test.dcs.ibm.com/docs/en/SSTNZ3_current?topic=reference-describe-table) **draft comment: link to updated to prod**
 - [SELECT FROM](https://www.ibm.com/docs/en/netezza?topic=npsscr-select-retrieve-rows-2)
 - [SHOW SCHEMA FOR TABLE](https://www.ibm.com/docs/en/netezza?topic=npsscr-show-schema-2) **draft comment: Mike to confirm if to be removed for good, from all deployments docs topics.**
-- authentication and authorization for HIVE Kerberos, DLH (apache ranger)
-- AUTOMAINT
-- backup and restore
-- replication
-- sequence
+- Certificate authentication for data lake on HDFS by using Kerberos.
+- Backup and restore is only supported for the login and reference information, not the data itself.
+- sequence **draft comment: do we mean [CREATE SEQUENCE](https://www.ibm.com/docs/en/netezza?topic=npsscr-create-sequence-2)?** all non-table objects cannot be made in the data lake schemas.
 - storage
 - supported data types